Neural oscillation: Memory

 Neural oscillations, in particular theta activity, are extensively linked to memory function.
 Theta rhythms are very strong in rodent hippocampi and entorhinal cortex during learning and memory retrieval, and they are believed to be vital to the induction of long-term potentiation, a potential cellular mechanism for learning and memory.
 Coupling between theta and gamma activity is thought to be vital for memory functions, including episodic memory.
 Tight coordination of single-neuron spikes with local theta oscillations is linked to successful memory formation in humans, as more stereotyped spiking predicts better memory.

 Sleep and consciousness

 Sleep is a naturally recurring state characterized by reduced or absent consciousness and proceeds in cycles of rapid eye movement (REM) and non-rapid eye movement (NREM) sleep.
 Sleep stages are characterized by spectral content of EEG: for instance, stage N1 refers to the transition of the brain from alpha waves (common in the awake state) to theta waves, whereas stage N3 (deep or slow-wave sleep) is characterized by the presence of delta waves.
-The normal order of sleep stages is N1 → N2 → N3 → N2 → REM.
+The normal order of sleep stages is N1 → N2 → N3, consistently found in the first half of the night.
+After several cycles of sleep stages N1 → N2 → N3, where N1 does not always recur after N3, a further sleep phase can be associated with the rapid eye movement (REM) stage (appeared after N1 → N2 → N3), characterized by high-frequency, low-amplitude EEG activity.
+The REM sleep stages are more often observed in the second half of the night.